Breast Augmentation With Implants

 - Can I return home the same day?

-- How long before I can return to normal activity?
+- How long before I can return to regular activity?

 How do I prepare for my breast enlargement?